AndreasLill/biztalk-context-to-sourcefilename/README.md

 # BizTalk Pipeline Component
-A small BizTalk pipeline component to write context properties to be used with %SourceFileName%.
+A small BizTalk pipeline component to read context properties and write it to %SourceFileName%.

 ## Properties